 CHAS offers discounted Community Performance matinees for each of the four in-house productions at the Canadian College of Performing Arts.
 These matinee performances are offered to local Community Groups, Assisted Living Homes, and other community organizations for whom financial and physical barriers may exist to attending live theatre.

 For high school students interested in exploring the performing arts, CCPA offers workshops and Spend-A-Day experiences that will often include attendance at a dress rehearsal or performance.
 See CCPA Key Engagement Dates for more information.
+Our outreach also includes arranging workshops and talks in schools directly, for information you can connect with our Student Support and Outreach Coordinator, Dawn Dancing Otter, at admissions@ccpacanada.com.

 In April, CHAS hosts a Student Matinee for the annual Year-End Musical presented at the McPherson Playhouse in downtown Victoria.
 This morning performance, typically on the Friday of the second week of the run, welcomes elementary and secondary students from across south Vancouver Island, and their teacher chaperones, for a free or heavily-discounted performance.
+To enquire about bringing a class, please contact boxoffice@ccpacanada.com.